RJ Nieto

-Rey Joseph "RJ" Pengson Nieto, known also by his alias Thinking Pinoy, is a Filipino blogger and opinion columnist.
+Rey Joseph "RJ" Pengson Nieto, (born January 26, 1985) known also by his alias Thinking Pinoy, is a Filipino blogger and opinion columnist.
 He writes an op-ed column for the Manila Bulletin and also owns a blog site, where he publishes his opinions on Filipino politics.
 A well-known and vocal supporter of Rodrigo Duterte, he has drawn controversies and faced legal proceedings for allegations of libel and spreading disinformation, as well as his counter-criticisms against he and the administration's critics.

 Early life and education

 Rey Joseph finished high school in 2002 at St. Mary's College of Baliuag.
 He attended the University of the Philippines Diliman majoring in Mathematics but later dropped from school in 2005.
-He studied for a short time at the University of the Cordilleras, before moving to the University of London, studying BSc (Hons) in Mathematics and Economics.
+He studied for a short time at the University of the Cordilleras, before moving to the University of London, studying for a BSc in mathematics and economics.

 Work

 He worked as a columnist reporter at the Sunstar Davao local newspaper in 2010.
 RJ Nieto served as a co-host for the political podcast and radio program Karambola sa DWIZ 882, together with Jonathan dela Cruz, Trixie Cruz Angeles, Conrad Banal and Larry Gadon from 2016 to 2020.
 The podcast simultaneously broadcasts on Facebook Live, YouTube Live and to analog radio receivers.

 Nieto was hired in July 2017 by the Department of Foreign Affairs as its social media consultant and was tasked to be its "head of strategic communications for migrant workers' affairs".
 He reportedly resigned in November 2017, a week after attending a Senate hearing which discussed fake news.

 The Bases Conversion and Development Authority offered Nieto a consultancy post to help it promote its projects especially the major endeavours under the Duterte administration's Build!
 Build!
 Build! infrastructure program but the blogger declined the offer.

 RJ Nieto has his own weekly op-ed column on Manila Bulletin titled Thinking Pinoy, with the first article published on October 18, 2019.
 Nieto still writes on his column as of August 2021.

 Currently, Nieto has his own show on SMNI News, called Thinking Pinoy on SMNI (or TP on SMNI), a weekday radio and TV program commentary on topics of national interest and political issues together with co-host Admar Villando.
 First guest on the first episode was former senator, Bongbong Marcos.
 The show faced mixed comments and eventually became a hit on the network.